 This makes the rest of it a whole lot easier.

 - Treat the students formally, but as friends, laugh and joke with them.
-Have a solid relationship with them will be a huge help to fight any butterflies that might be flitting around.
+Having a solid relationship with them will be a huge help to fight any butterflies that might be flitting around.

 - When things get rough in a lesson you can, at the very least, continue to be at ease with the students and that type of raport shows.
 I watched many lessons and a few train wrecks.
 But there were two types of train wrecks, the type where only those of us observing noticed and the type where everyone, including the students, noticed.
 The ones where the students noticed were because the teacher had never established a good relationship with them and awkwardness hung thick in the classroom air!